self-actuated/docs.actuated.dev/docs/dashboard.md

 * Runners - Your build servers and their status
 * Build queue - All builds queued for processing and their status
 * Insights - full build history and usage by organisation, repo and user
+* Job Increases - a list of jobs that have increased in duration over 5 minutes, plus a list of the affected jobs that week

 Plus: